HelpingAI/BlockNinja/README.md

 # BlockNinja
 This is a game made by Abhaykoul
 GITHUB username HelpingAI
-DO to remember og fruit Ninja i made a fam made alternative named as Block NInja
+DO you remember og fruit Ninja i made a fam made alternative named as Block NInja